-Continuation of BCHM421 including selected topics of hormone and regulatory biochemistry, and the study of the four primary neurotransmitter systems-acetylcholine, catecholamines, serotonin, and gamma-aminobutyric acid.
+Continuation of BCHM421 including selected topics of hormone and regulatory biochemistry, the study of the four primary neurotransmitter systems and an overview of selected human pathologies emphasizing cancer biochemistry and biology.
 Weekly: 3 lectures.
-Prerequisites: BCHM421.
+Prerequisite: BCHM421.
 Spring

-BCHM430 ♦ \$ (1)
+BCHM430 \$ \$ (1)

 Biochemistry Lab